Vopaaz/learning-utility/docs/source/content/dataIO.rst

 .. py:module:: Lutil.dataIO

-AutoSaver, auto-format and save prediction results
+AutoSaver, Auto-format and Save Prediction Results
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 In some machine learning competitions, like `kaggle <https://www.kaggle.com/>`_, a .csv file is required for result submission.
 Its format is usually illustrated in an example file.
-This class inspect the required format from the example, and save your result.
+``AutoSaver`` inspects the required format from the example, and save your result.

 .. py:class:: AutoSaver(save_dir="", example_path=None, **default_kwargs)

     :param str save_dir: Directory where your results will be saved
-    :param str example_path: Path to the example .csv file
+    :param str example_path: Optional, path to the example .csv file
     :param default_kwargs: Default keyword arguments arbitrarily used for `DataFrame.to_csv()`

 .. py:method:: Autosaver.save(self, X, filename, memo=None, **kwargs)